smaremanda/add-in-docs/essentials/create-a-task-pane-or-content-add-in-with-visual-studio.md

   ```

-    The  `readData()` function calls the[Document.getSelectedDataAsync](http://msdn.microsoft.com/en-us/library/f85ad02c-64f0-4b73-87f6-7f521b3afd69%28Office.1501401%29) method to read the data that's currently selected by the user as a "matrix" _coercionType_, which is a 2-D array.
+    The  `readData()` function calls the [Document.getSelectedDataAsync](http://msdn.microsoft.com/en-us/library/f85ad02c-64f0-4b73-87f6-7f521b3afd69%28Office.1501401%29) method to read the data that's currently selected by the user as a "matrix" _coercionType_, which is a 2-D array.
 For Excel, this will read a contiguous range of one or more cells.

 4. On the  **Debug** menu, choose **Start Debugging** or press the F5 key.